luizbgomide/sovereign/rules.md

 | 14-17     | +1       |
 | 18        | +2       |

-In this text, when referring to an attribute's score, it will be spelled completely, like Strength.
-When referring to an attribute's modifier, it will be abbreviated to three letters: STR, DEX, CON, INT, or WIS.
+In this text, when referring to an attribute’s score, the full name appears (e.g., Strength).
+When referring to an attribute’s modifier, it will be abbreviated to three letters: STR, DEX, CON, INT, or WIS.

-If an injury, character advancements, or magic item alters an attribute, immediately update the attribute’s modifier.
+If an injury, character advancement, or magic item changes an attribute, immediately update the attribute’s modifier.

 ## Hit Points

 A character’s hit points (HP) measure their distance from death.
-If a character is reduced to zero HP, they are [dying](#mortal-injury-and-stabalization).
+If a character reaches zero HP, they are [dying](#mortal-injury-and-stabilization).
 Taking <strong id="damage">damage</strong> reduces a character's HP.
-For instance, when a character with 11 HP takes 5 damage, they would have 6 HP remaining.
+For instance, if a character with 11 HP takes 5 damage, they would have 6 HP remaining.

-A new character rolls the [HP Progression](/rules#hp-progression) for their [Class](/classes) for the maximum HP, adding their Con.
-If they have chosen the [Die Hard](/feats#die-hard-c) Feat they add +2 to the roll.
+A new character rolls the [HP Progression](/rules#hp-progression) for their [Class](/classes) to determine their maximum HP, adding their CON.
+If they have the [Die Hard](/feats#die-hard-c) Feat, they add +2 to the roll.
 The final value for a given die cannot be less than 1 HP.

-A character gains maximum HP as they advance in character level, re-rolling their prior levels and taking the new score if it’s higher, as explained in [advancement](#advancement-benefits).
+Characters gain maximum HP as they advance in level, re-rolling their prior levels' HP and taking the new score if it’s higher, as outlined in [advancement](#advancement-benefits).

-NPCs roll a number of d8's for thier HP equal to their Hit Dice (HD).
+NPCs roll a number of d8s for their HP equal to their Hit Dice (HD).

 ## Saving Throws

-Saving throws are rolled to resist some unusual danger or chance hazard.
-To make a saving throw, a person rolls `1d20` and tries to get equal or higher than their saving throw target.
-Sometimes a save might have bonuses or penalties applied to the roll, but a natural roll of 1 on the die always fails the save, and a natural roll of 20 is always a success.
+Saving throws resist unusual dangers or chance hazards.
+To make a saving throw, roll `1d20` and try to get a result equal to or higher than the saving throw target.
+Sometimes bonuses or penalties apply to the roll, but a natural 1 always fails, and a natural 20 always succeeds.

 There are three types of saving throws.
-Usually it will be obvious which type is most appropriate for a threat, but the GM makes the call.
+While the appropriate type usually feels obvious for a given threat, the GM makes the final call.

-<strong id="physical">Physical</strong> saves resist exhaustion, poisons, diseases, or other bodily afflictions.
-A Character's Physical saving throw target is equal to 16 minus their character level and the highest of their STR or CON.
+**Physical** saves resist exhaustion, poisons, diseases, or other bodily afflictions.
+A Character’s Physical saving throw target equals 16 minus their character level and the higher of their STR or CON.

-<strong id="evasion">Evasion</strong> saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other occasions where speed is of the essence.
-A Character's Evasion saving throw target is equal to 16 minus their character level and the highest of their DEX or INT.
+**Evasion** saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other situations where speed matters.
+A Character’s Evasion saving throw target equals 16 minus their character level and the higher of their DEX or INT.

-<strong id="mental">Mental</strong> saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
-A Character’s Mental saving throw target is equal to 16 minus their character level and the highest of their INT or WIS.
+**Mental** saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
+A Character’s Mental saving throw target equals 16 minus their character level and the higher of their INT or WIS.

-NPCs have a single saving throw target equal to 15 minus half their rounded-down HD.
-Thus, an NPC with 3 HD would have a saving throw target of 14+ for any particular hazard.
+NPCs use a single saving throw target, which equals 15 minus half their rounded-down Hit Dice (HD).
+For example, an NPC with 3 HD has a saving throw target of 14+ for any hazard.

 ## Skills

-A PC's skills reprsent their training.
-A newly-created PC starts with a few trained skills and [gain more](#advancement-benefits) as they [level up](#advancement).
+A PC's skills represent their training.
+A newly-created PC starts with a few trained skills and [gains more](#advancement-benefits) as they [level up](#advancement).

-### Interpretting Skill Levels
+### Interpreting Skill Levels

 Skills are rated on a scale from -1 to 4.
 Level -1 represents an absence of training.
-Level 0 represents basic competence.
-Level 1 represents professional-level skill.
-Level 2 in a skill likely makes a character the best in a village or city block.
-Level 3 represents mastery, and likely makes the character one of the best in a city.
-Level 4 represents world-class skill.
+Level 0 indicates basic competence.
+Level 1 reflects professional-level skill.
+Level 2 likely makes a character the best in a village or city block.
+Level 3 represents mastery, making the character one of the best in a city.
+Level 4 reflects world-class expertise.

-This text refers to to skills and their level compactly like {Skill}-{Level}.
-For instance [Exert](#exert)-1 or [Heal](#heal)-2.
+Skills are referred to compactly as {Skill}-{Level}.
+For example, [Exert](#exert)-1 or [Heal](#heal)-2.

 All skills start at level -1.